Hi, I am Simon.

 I am building computational reasoning systems using a blend of LLMs and reflective and genetic algorithms.

-at EPFL and Jane Street.
+Previously, I interned at EPFL and Jane Street.

 My studies are funded by the Harvard SEAS Prize Fellowship, and the German Studienstiftung's ERP Fellowship.
+This fall, I am beyond happy to be

 Please reach out – I like getting email.